 Put together a travelers’ health kit that includes your prescribed medications, over-the-counter medication to prevent diarrhea, sunscreen, insect repellent, alcohol-based hand gels, first-aid items, and toilet items.
 Depending upon your destination, you might also need to include an oral antibiotic to self-treat moderate to severe diarrhea.
 To lessen the risk of diarrhea, choose safe food and bottled water.

 Combat the headaches, tiredness, and insomnia associated with jet lag.
 Get plenty of rest, exercise and follow a healthy diet.
 To avoid dehydration, passengers are discouraged from drinking alcoholic beverages and caffeine.
 Instead, enjoy plenty of water to help counteract the effects of the dry atmosphere inside the plane and exercise your legs while sitting.
 Move around the plane when the seat belt sign is switched off, every hour or two.
-Adjust sleeping hours on the plane to match the destination time and upon arrival adapt to the local time, and eat accordingly.
-Also, exposure to sunlight during the day is helpful.
+Adjust sleeping hours on the plane to match the destination time, and upon arrival, adapt to the local time and eat accordingly.
+Also, exposure to sunlight during the day or even melatonin can be helpful.

 Check your overseas medical insurance coverage and pay attention to security and health risks when you travel.
 Determine if your medical insurance policy applies overseas, and if it covers a medical evacuation.
 If it doesn’t, consider purchasing travel insurance.
 Obtain country-specific information, travel warnings and alerts through the U.S. State Department’s travel information website.